Nonketotic hyperglycinemia

 • MRI can better differentiate white matter abnormalities from lacunes and enlarged perivascular spaces. |

-White matter abnormalities help differentiate vascular dementia from Alzheimer disease, although both can coexist (48).
-In patients with vascular dementia, white matter abnormalities are more visible in those with basal ganglia, thalamus, or thromboembolic infarctions and confluent, irregular periventricular white matter abnormalities, whereas in Alzheimer disease, the lesions are more confined to the uncal-hippocampal and insular cortex (142; 170).
+White matter abnormalities help differentiate vascular dementia from Alzheimer disease, although they can coexist (49).
+In patients with vascular dementia, white matter abnormalities are more visible in those with basal ganglia, thalamus, or thromboembolic infarctions and confluent, irregular periventricular white matter disease.
+In Alzheimer disease, the lesions are more confined to the uncal-hippocampal and insular cortex (143; 171).

 Because white matter abnormalities share risk factors, such as diabetes, hyperlipidemia, and hypertension, with cerebrovascular disease, it is reasonable to control them.
-However, the side effects of any intervention must be considered.
+However, the side effects of any intervention should be considered.

-In patients with vascular dementia, the presence of cholinergic deficits due to basal forebrain ischemia can be assisted with the use of agents such as donepezil, galantamine, and rivastigmine on an individual patient basis (49).
+In patients with vascular dementia, the cholinergic deficits due to basal forebrain ischemia can be slightly improved with donepezil, galantamine, and rivastigmine (50).

-Physical therapy and using assistive devices, such as canes or walkers, are indicated for gait difficulty and imbalance.
+Visual and auditory gamma-sensory stimulation is a noninvasive way of decreasing white matter atrophy and myelin loss, especially in the entorhinal region, which is still in the experimental phase (37).
+Physical therapy and assistive devices, such as canes or walkers, are indicated for gait difficulty and imbalance.

-Progression of white matter disease appears to be associated with an increased risk of cognitive and gait decline.
-Aside from risk factor modification, there is no specific treatment for white matter disease.
-Because of the heterogenous nature of the disorder, treatment tailored to individual needs might best limit the risks of treatment-related complications, such as excessive reduction in cerebral perfusion in those with poor cerebral perfusion as a mechanism.
+Progression of white matter hyperintensities is associated with an increased risk of cognitive and gait decline.
+Aside from risk factor modification, there is no specific treatment.
+Because of the heterogeneous nature of the disorder, treatment should be tailored to the individual’s needs to limit the risks of treatment-related complications, such as excessive reduction in cerebral perfusion in those with poor cerebral perfusion as a mechanism.

 No specific precautions are known in women with white matter disease who become pregnant.

-Avoidance of excessive fluctuations in blood pressure during surgery would appear prudent because severe hypotension or hypertension may contribute to further injury in patients with impaired cerebral microcirculation.
+Avoidance of excessive fluctuations in blood pressure during surgery is reasonable.
+Severe hypotension or hypertension can contribute to neuronal injury in patients with impaired cerebral microcirculation.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.